thongdang2708/Plant-UI-Project-Full-Stack-Mobile-Project/README.md

 # Plant-UI-Project-Full-Stack-Mobile-Project

-As costs for Amazon Cloud Services are too high, I have to delete all services on Amazon.
+Warning: As costs for Amazon Cloud Services are too high, I have to delete all services on Amazon.

 Mobile outline: